TZstatsADS/ads-spring2023-project1-YiJohnny/doc/README.md

-# ADS Project 1:  R Notebook on the history of philosophy
+# ADS Project 1:  R Notebook on the history of philosophy by YI SUN

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+I updated my final HTML file, thank you for reading!

+Yi Sun